 Do these players expect to have hockey careers post college?

-Beyond college hockey there were almost 80 NTDP alumni that played in the National Hockey League (NHL) this year let alone the large numbers in the American Hockey League (AHL) and ECHL.
-The NTDP also had nine alumni on the 2014 U.S. Olympic Men's Ice Hockey Team and expect more on the 2016 World Cup Team as well as the 2018 U.S. Olympic Men's Ice Hockey Team.
+Beyond college hockey there were almost 100 NTDP alumni that played in the National Hockey League (NHL) this year, let alone the large numbers in the American Hockey League (AHL) and ECHL.
+The NTDP also had nine alumni on the 2014 U.S. Olympic Men's Ice Hockey Team.

 How often does the team travel throughout the season?